Rwn-A/Rover/README.md

     print("Hello, World!")
 }
 ```
-Since we can syscall directly on Linux the most basic hello world program in Rover is about 8kB.
+Since we can syscall directly on Linux the most basic hello world program in Rover is about 1kB when using gold instead of ld.
-Playing around with the linker I got it down to 4kB but I am not a linker expert and one could likely get it down much smaller.
-The executable produced is also statically linked.
+Playing around with gold I got it down to just under 600B but I am not a linker expert and one could likely get it down much smaller.

 **Remaining features will be undocumented until language matures.**